Freedom Convoy: American influence

 A large Gadsden flag and a large sign with the words "We are the fringe" are seen in a crowd in Ottawa on February 12, 2022.
 Justin Trudeau had called the convoy protesters a "fringe minority."

 Ottawa's police chief, Peter Sloly, described a "significant element" of American involvement in the organization and funding of the convoys.
 Some of the donors participating in the protest's GoFundMe campaign were from the United States, and many used false names or remained anonymous.
 CBC News and The New York Times described the protests as a "cause célèbre" for the American right.
 The convoys and protests were widely praised and promoted by American conservative political figures, who have been accused of propagating exaggerated claims about the protest, or making unfounded claims about the roles and actions of Canadian authorities and politicians with respect to the protest.
-The protest was endorsed by Trump, who, during his time in power, had regularly clashed with Trudeau over policy differences.
-In response to the convoy, Trump referred to Trudeau as a "far-left lunatic" who "has destroyed Canada", and invited protesters to organize on Truth Social, his proposed social network.
-Various commentators have called the Freedom Convoy an example of Canadian Trumpism.
+The protest was endorsed by Trump, who, during his first presidency, regularly clashed with Trudeau over policy differences.
+In response to the convoy, Trump referred to Trudeau as a "far-left lunatic" who "has destroyed Canada", and invited protesters to organize on Truth Social, his social network.
+Some commentators, for example, have called the Freedom Convoy an example of Canadian Trumpism.

 Mark Carney, former Governor of the Bank of Canada and future prime minister, strongly criticized the foreign involvement in "the sedition in Ottawa," describing donors as "foreign funders of an insurrection" who had "interfered in our domestic affairs."